invae/oscp_field_manual/docs/proof_of_concept.md

 Try the most base, elemental, features of command execution; such as id, ping etc.

-Ping + tcmpdump icmp is especially good for blind/limited feedback RCE!!
+Ping + tcpdump icmp is especially good for blind/limited feedback RCE!!

 ## language specific tips